jfehrle/coq/doc/sphinx/language/core/conversion.rst

 set of conversion rules (beta-, delta-, iota- and zeta-reduction and eta-expansion) repeatedly until it's no longer possible to apply any of them.

-Some reductions can be considered computations, for example reducing `2*3+4` with `cbv beta delta iota` to `10`, which requires applying several reduction rules repeatedly.
+Sometimes the result of a reduction tactic will be a simple value, for example reducing `2*3+4` with `cbv beta delta iota` to `10`, which requires applying several reduction rules repeatedly.
+In other cases, it may yield an expression containing variables, axioms or opaque contants that can't be reduced.

 The useful conversion rules are: